While Doug Baldwin makes presence felt on sidelines Tyler Lockett does his best to replace him on the field

 It’s a task the Seahawks signaled Lockett is ready for when he signed a three-year extension worth up to $37.8 million with $20 million guaranteed the week before the regular season began.

-And it’s one he so far is fulfilling having caught touchdown passes in all three games, including a 52-yarder from Russell Wilson Sunday that gave the Seahawks a 14-3 lead — Dallas never got closer.
+And it’s one he is fulfilling so far, having caught touchdown passes in all three games — including a 52-yarder from Russell Wilson Sunday that gave the Seahawks a 14-3 lead.

-Lockett now has 12 receptions for 196 yards, on pace for 64 receptions for a whopping 1,045 yards, not to mention a touchdown a game.
+Lockett now has 12 receptions for 196 yards, on pace for 64 receptions for a whopping 1,045 yards, not to mention a touchdown per game.

 “He’s off to a great start,’’ said coach Pete Carroll.
 “He’s making plays, making things happen. … It gives us a great variety when Doug gets back that we can have those guys (together).’’